makuszef/PPR/README.md

    - **Action**: Receives the JPG image via XML-RPC, converts it to PNG format, and saves the converted image to disk.

 # Sequence of Invoking Processes

+Follow these steps to invoke the processes in the correct order:

 1. **Start Process 1**
    - Compile the C# client application.
      ```bash